-I would especially like to acknowledge again the extra efforts that the staff and directors continue to make in responding to Covid-19.
+I would especially like to acknowledge again the extra efforts that the staff and directors continue to make in responding to the challenging economic environment.
 In a rapidly changing market and operating environment everybody continues to stand up and provide considerable additional effort to enable the business to continue operating safely and effectively and respond to the needs of our customers.